 Verify security expertise if handling sensitive data.
 Ask specifically about their security practices, compliance experience, and data protection measures.

 The professional mobile app development companies cost more than freelancers.
 But the numbers tell a clear story.
-Businesses that partner with experienced development teams achieve 20 to 30 percent higher app retention rates — which directly impacts revenue, customer lifetime value, and competitive positioning.
+Businesses that partner with experienced development teams achieve 20 to 30 per cent higher app retention rates — which directly impacts revenue, customer lifetime value, and competitive positioning.

 The right partner does not just build what you ask for.
 They challenge assumptions, catch expensive problems before they reach production, and build apps designed to scale — not just launch.
 That is the difference between an app that performs for years and one that requires a costly rebuild 12 months in.